vladimirdlc/UniversalMotion/data/CMU/READMEFIRST.txt

-        READMEFIRST for Daz-friendly, hip-corrected release
-	v1.0, last update July 28, 2010 by B. Hahne
+        READMEFIRST v1.1, last update June 26, 2010 by B. Hahne
-	Web site: www.cgspeed.com (see the motion-capture section)

-This READMEFIRST file accompanies the primary Daz-friendly BVH conversion release of the Carnegie-Mellon University (CMU) Graphics Lab Motion Capture Database.
+This READMEFIRST file accompanies the second (2010) Motionbuilder-friendly BVH conversion release of the Carnegie-Mellon University (CMU) Graphics Lab Motion Capture Database.
 See "Where to find stuff" at the bottom of this file for where to get the BVH conversion and/or the original CMU dataset.

+I released the original Motionbuilder-friendly BVH conversion in 2008.
+This 2010 release is very similar, but has a few minor adjustments to some of the joint rotations of the frame-one T pose which are intended to make retargeting look slightly better in most cases.
+This 2010 release doesn't touch any of the other frames and doesn't change the Motionbuilder-friendly joint naming convention of the 2008 release.
+In general, you'll probably want to use this 2010 release.

 The original CMU motion capture database isn't in BVH format - it's in ASF/AMC format.
 This BVH conversion release was created by Bruce